 However, in order to be able to provide this standard of care, you must also prioritise caring for your own health and wellbeing.

 Issues relating to wellbeing, work-life balance and burnout are a real concern for our members – as they are for the medical profession in general.
 This page provides practical information and useful resources to support your health and wellbeing and signposts to how you can seek help, and how you can help a colleague.

 Looking after yourself during COVID-19Seeking help with problems in your pathway to FellowshipStarting a conversationPractising self-careAccessing support in a rural and remote setting

 During this unprecedented and trying time it has never been more important to take particular care of your physical, mental, emotional and social health, and seek help when you need it.
-We reflected on this in our June 2020 Inside News feature, Maintaining Your Wellbeing in Public Health Crises.

 In addition to the resources and support listed in the subsequent sections of this page, the following information, specific to maintaining your wellbeing during the pandemic, may be helpful:

 Watch Prof Brett McDermott from the Royal Australian and New Zealand College of Psychiatrists deliver an informative webinar with fascinating research, practical advice and a dose of good humour.